martin-ueding/geo-activity-playground/docs/index.md

 You can [find the code on GitHub](https://github.com/martin-ueding/geo-activity-playground) where you can also file issues.
 If you would like to use this yourself or contribute, feel free to reach out via the contact options [from my website](https://martin-ueding.de/).
 I would especially appreciate improvements to the documentation.
 If you're familiar with Markdown and GitHub, you can also directly create a pull request.

-This documentation strives to follow the [Diátaxis](https://diataxis.fr/) framework for documentation.
-In the left sidebar you will find four types of documentation:

-- _Tutorials_ will guide you through something with more detail and background, but they won't necessarily do exactly what you need but something similar.
-- _How-to guides_ will tell you how to solve a particular problem.
-- _Explanations_ will give you background knowledge and a high-level understanding.
-- _References_ contain some technical details that might be interesting.

 This project is still in a early prototyping phase, I'm still changing a lot and some fundamental decisions are still not finally settled.
 So please keep in mind that it is all pretty brittle.